google/exposure-notifications-server/docs/getting-started/deploying.md

 ## Before you begin

-To build and deploy the Exposure Notification server services, you need to install and configure the following:
+To build and deploy the Exposure Notification Key Server services, you need to install and configure the following:

 1. Download and install the [Google Cloud SDK](https://cloud.google.com/sdk/install).